RocqJones/AAD-Compose/README.md

 In Composable functions, state that is read or modified by multiple functions should live in a common ancestor—this process is called state **hoisting**.
 To hoist means to *lift or elevate*.

 Making state hoistable avoids duplicating state and introducing bugs, helps reuse composables, and makes composables substantially easier to test.
 Contrarily, state that doesn't need to be controlled by a composable's parent should not be hoisted.
 The **source of truth** belongs to whoever creates and controls that state.

+In Compose **you don't hide UI elements**.
+Instead, you simply don't add them to the composition, so they're not added to the UI tree that Compose generates.